asagrekin/GamesInOne/README.md

 - The Back-end and database directories should have makefiles to build the code they contain
 - The front-end is more complicated, please follow the instructions in the top-level README of this commit: https://github.com/asagrekin/GamesInOne/tree/9fca9944dbe4927c8893490538dae5db12fd53aa
   - Follow the instructions under `Downloading, Installing, and Running`
+  - If you prefer using the Visual Studio IDE, you can open up the solution file located at `/src/front-end/front-end-interface/GamesInOne.sln` using Visual Studio IDE.\
+    Right click the solution and hit `Build` to build the solution, and click `Start` at the top of the IDE to start the app for debugging.
   - Ignore the part about cloning the repo (you should already have it cloned anyways)

 ### Running Back-End & Database Tests